Dental Hygiene Program (Fall 2015) - Application Checklist

 Does the Dental Hygiene Program have a waiting list?

 No, we do not utilize a waiting list.
 Once you have completed the College Admission Requirements and the Dental Hygiene Program Admissions Requirements listed above, you will have everything you need to be considered for admission to the program for an upcoming term.
-It is important to ensure that your record is up to date with the Office of Admissions, including your desired start term (Fall or Spring) and start year.
+It is important to ensure that your record is up to date with the Office of Admissions, including your start term and start year.

 How long does it take to get into the Dental Hygiene Program?